 Every Maths lesson should have an element of arithmetic.
 In Y1-Y6, one mental starter a fortnight is designated for an arithmetic quiz, with the number and difficulty of questions appropriate to the age and ability of the class.
 Each year group has a Rising Stars Arithmetic Test book to use for this.

-Assessment should be continuous throughout the year, allowing for children who need targeted support to be identified.
+Assessment is continuous throughout the year, allowing for children who need targeted support to be identified.
 The children are assessed against each of the taught objectives and there are a range of White Rose materials that we use to support this process of teacher judgement, including the end of block and end of term tests (where appropriate).
-Formal assessments are used at the end of each term and the teacher assessment judgements must be recorded on Target Tracker using the Bands and Steps system.

 Download our calculation policy here.
 These will show you the strategies we use to teach the four operations of addition, subtraction, multiplication and division, and how the learning progresses as the children deepen their understanding.